God Save the Queen and Her Stash of CBD

 The other type of cannabis plant is marijuana.
 Unlike hemp, marijuana must be grown under tightly controlled circumstances.
 Its primary uses are for medical and recreational purposes.

 The most definitive difference between the hemp plant and the marijuana plant comes down to the amount of THC the plant contains.
 A hemp plant contains less than .3% THC.
 Marijuana plants, meanwhile, have somewhere around a 30% THC potency depending on the strain.

-THC is the psychotropic compound in cannabis that causes users to experience a high or intoxication.
+THC is the intoxicating compound in cannabis that causes users to experience a high.
 It contributes to the entourage effect that we can benefit from medicinally.
 If the high is what you’re after, you should look for products derived from the marijuana plant, because it will almost certainly have a higher THC content.
 There are also CBD dominant marijuana strains that have a higher percentage of CBD than THC but the THC percentage is over the legal limit for hemp.
 The THC content in a CBD product created from the hemp plant will be negligible.

 If you purchase CBD isolate, you’ll be getting a product in which the CBD compound has been scientifically extracted from the rest of the plant.
 There should be no THC in such a product, regardless of its origins.

 The question might actually be decided for you based on where you live and what the laws are regarding cannabis products in your area.
 After a long bout with illegalization, hemp was made legal again in the Farm Bill of 2018.
 That’s due in large part to its low THC content, which has now effectively been established as the federal legal limit as less than .3%.